ClinicalTrials.gov

 EXCLUSION CRITERIA:

-Pregnant women, women in their reproductive years who do not use an effective method of birth control, currently nursing or lactating within 6 weeks of having completed nursing, and persons who are unable to provide informed consent will be excluded from the study.
+Pregnant women, women in their reproductive years who do not use an effective method of birth control, and women currently nursing or lactating within 6 weeks of having completed nursing.

 Exclusions for underlying diseases likely to increase side effects or hinder objective data collection: